tymyrddin/blue/source/docs/home/threats/backdrop/README.md

 apps like a sleeper agent, waiting for its moment to strike?

 So what’s the takeaway?
 The threat landscape is less of a "landscape" and more of a minefield with a discount bin at the entrance.
 The only constant?
-Change—and the grim realization that "secure" is a temporary state of mind.
+Change—and the grim realisation that "secure" is a temporary state of mind.
 Stay vigilant, patch often, and maybe reconsider that "smart" toaster.
 (Or at least change its default password before it starts sending death threats to your Wi-Fi.)